 As the Chief Executive Officer of the University, the President holds the ultimate authority in matters of student discipline.
-Unless otherwise exercised or modified by the President, this emergency authority is delegated to the Associate Vice President of Student Affairs & Dean of Students.
+Unless otherwise exercised or modified by the President, this emergency authority is delegated to the Associate Vice President for Student Affairs.

 On rare occasions, this authority may be exercised to protect a student's own physical or emotional safety and well-being; University property; the health and safety of particular individuals and/or the University community; or to prevent the threat of disruption of, or interference with, the normal operations of the University.
-On such occasions, the President or Associate Vice President of Student Affairs & Dean of Students may take emergency administrative action to immediately suspend a student's enrollment.
+On such occasions, the President or Associate Vice President for Student Affairs may take emergency administrative action to immediately suspend a student's enrollment.
 In these instances, the student will be notified of this action, orally and/or in writing and apprised of the reasons for the suspension.
-An Emergency Action Suspension Hearing (EASH) will be held as soon as one can be convened, but no more than thirty (30) days from notification of action.
+An Emergency Action Suspension Hearing (EASH) will be held as soon as one can be convened, but no more than thirty (30) calendar days from notification of action.
 The purpose of the EASH will be to determine whether the student may remain enrolled at the University while they await a regular Disciplinary Hearing, as described in Section IV of the Code.
 The EASH notice will include the time, date and location of the hearing.